 Art and Music

 Our arts and music programs are unique to MVCS.
-Unlike traditional public schools, we do not have "specials" added on to our curriculum.
-Instead, art and music are integrated into our daily activities at MVCS; all of our classes focus on igniting creativity in a child.
-This year, students are participating in yoga, meditation, multi-media graphic arts, sewing, basket making, journaling and creative writing.
+Art and music are integrated into our daily activities at MVCS and we have Art and Music classes every week.
+All of our classes focus on igniting creativity in a child.

 Art